islaytitans/alien/docs/src/GM/README.md

   - To kill a human being you must fail an Empathy roll - roll Empathy attribute only without stress dice
   - Success or fail gain + 1 to your stress level
 - Death Roll
-  - Make a death roll when suffer a critical injury listed as fatal - roll Stamina attribute only without stress dice
+  - Make a death roll when suffer a critical injury listed as fatal when the listed time runs out - roll Stamina attribute only no stress dice
     - Success you linger on for the Time Limit of the injury before making another roll
+    - Fail you die
 - Save a life
   - Medical Aid can be given before a failed Death Roll
     - Each character who tries to treat you can only do so once, retry requires better medical equipment